logotype/LeapMotionAS3/README.md

     leap.controller.addEventListener( LeapMotionEvent.LEAPMOTION_FRAME, onFrame );

-What you'll get from the LEAPMOTION_FRAME handler is a Frame object, with strongly typed properties such as Hand, Pointables, Direction and much more:
+What you'll get from the LEAPMOTION_FRAME handler is a Frame object, with strongly typed properties such as Hands, Pointables, Direction and much more (this Frame object has all the properties as per the official docs):

     public function onFrame( event:LeapMotionEvent ):void
     {